-Grantham Scholar Maria del Carmen Redondo Bermudez published by Springer on plant-based mitigation of air pollution.
+Grantham Scholar Maria del Carmen Redondo Bermudez published by Springer on plants, air quality and health.

-Because Springer believes that there is a research gap around the SDGs they have created a new SDG encyclopedia.
+Because Springer believes that there is a research gap around the SDGs they have created a new SDG encyclopaedia.
 This is a 17 volume publication, one for each SDG.
-Last year we were delighted to have 2 Grantham Scholars published in the encyclopedia.
+Last year we were delighted to have 2 Grantham Scholars published in the encyclopaedia.
 Now they are joined by a third, Maria del Carmen Redondo Bermudez.

 Maria’s chapter is Plants, Ambient Air Quality, and Human Health.
 It is in the Good Health and Well-Being volume, and it focuses on the role plants could play in mitigating air pollution.